Soak up the scenery on a local hike

 Queenstown is renowned for its restaurant, bar and winery scene.
 There are options a-plenty downtown, where the nightlife atmosphere is always vibrant.
 Enjoy fine dining at Rata or Botswana Butchery, or try some high-end rustic fare at The Bunker.
 Cocktails at Little Blackwood or The Sundeck beforehand are highly recommended.

 For a day trip, head to Gibbston for wine tasting and return with a bottle of your favourite to share around.
-For lunch, grab a fresh pizza in a cosy garden setting at Kinross or visit the award-winning Gibbston Valley restaurant for fresh local fare.
+Enjoy a wine tasting at Mt Rosa's unique rural setting, for lunch, grab a fresh pizza in a cosy garden setting at Kinross or visit the award-winning Gibbston Valley restaurant for fresh local fare.
 There are many wine tour companies with comfortable shuttles and educated guides, making it easy to sample a few wines without worrying about the drive home.